Neoministein/parkguidance/docs/core.md

 # ParkGuidance-Core

 The core module contains the persistence Entities and Data Access Objects which every module needs.
->This module will not be deployed and only servers as a dependency for the other modules.
+>This module will not be deployed and only serves as a dependency for the other modules.

 ## Persistence